 If you’ve got the technical skills, you don’t have to limit yourself as a digital marketer.
 Get the edge on your competitors and bring what you have to the table.

-You can create the tools and software necessary for a job then go on to use it in the scope of digital marketing work.
-You’ll definitely impress the higher-ups and possibly be able to sell whatever you’ve created later.
+You can create the tools and software necessary for a job then go on to use it in the scope of your digital marketing work.
+You’ll definitely impress the higher-ups and possibly sell whatever you’ve created later on.

 Once you’ve gotten the hang of the digital marketing landscape, you might want to make a real solid business out of it.

 You can outsource tasks that you haven’t yet mastered or those that are just too time-consuming.
-This will allow you to take on more work and generate an even bigger income.
+This will allow you to take on more opportunities and generate an even bigger income.

-The push for a shift toward making sure job satisfaction exists within companies is admirable, but there’s still a huge gap to be filled.
+The push for a shift toward ensuring job satisfaction within companies is admirable, but there’s still a huge gap to be filled.

 Our final reason to consider digital marketing concerns something too many workplaces are lacking even today.

-Even if you get fired from a workplace or lose a client, you can continue searching online where marketing opportunities await in abundance — granted you learn to market yourself first, of course.
+Even if you get fired or lose a client, you can continue searching online where marketing opportunities await in abundance — granted you learn to market yourself first, of course.